sigreer/diskcapture/README.md

 # diskcapture
 A single, interactive shell script that gets added to every time I find a new method of capturing disk and partition images using Linux CLI.
-Borne out of the frustration of not knowing which method to choose, how to calculate block size, sector count, gauge progress, minimise errors and maximise compression.
+Borne out of the frustration of having to do a lot of custom imaging but hearing conflicting information about which method is the quickest and most reliable.
+Having to manually calculate block size and count sectors is also tedious and prone to error.
+This script takes care of that.

-Currently uses combinations of:
+It's an ongoing project currently supporting combinations of:
 - dd
 - pv
 - gzip